 Fly-fishing for trout in Coyhaique Alto

-My previous employment with Marriott and Hilton had me regularly traveling to the Southern Cone, comprising Argentina, Chile and Uruguay, but always on business.
+My previous employment with Marriott and Hilton had me traveling regularly to the Southern Cone of South America, comprising Argentina, Chile and Uruguay, always on business.
 I have rarely spent time in this region on holiday, and never for fishing.
-I had read that trout fishing in Patagonia is outstanding, and when a friend asked if I would join him on an excursion to Chile’s Patagonia region to fly fish for trout, I spent only a few minutes thinking about it before saying yes.
+I read that trout fishing in Patagonia is outstanding, and when a friend asked if I would join him on an excursion to Chile’s Patagonia region to fly fish for trout, I spent only a few minutes thinking about it before saying yes.

-Chile is in the Southern Hemisphere, so our winter in the US is this region’s summer, which is the prime trout fishing season.
+In the Southern Hemisphere our winter in the US is this region’s summer, which is the prime trout fishing season in Chile.
 What a delight it is to leave the frozen north to gallivant in the balmy south for large trout!
-And the climate during my visit was, luckily, very accommodating.
-But the wind can be stout, and we had our share of very windy days – more about that later.
+The climate during my visit was very accommodating - but the wind can be stout, and we had our share of very windy days – more about that later.

 Estancia del Zorro fishing lodge

 I travelled to Santiago and connected to Balmaceda, where I was met by the owner of the Estancia del Zorro fishing lodge in Coyhaique Alto.
-The fishing adventure would begin the next day, but only after a fabulous welcome dinner featuring a miso pork shoulder and copious amounts of Chilean Carmenere wine, a varietal that originated in Bordeaux, but is now mostly grown in Chile.
+The fishing adventure would begin the next day after a fabulous welcome dinner featuring a miso pork shoulder and copious amounts of Chilean Carmenere wine, a varietal that originated in Bordeaux, but is now mostly grown in Chile.

 Fly-fishing for trout in the Ñirehuao River